Kyle Long: Chicago Bears

 On March 10, 2016, the Bears signed right tackle Bobby Massie from the Arizona Cardinals, and Long was moved back to guard.
 On April 15, 2016, the Bears exercised the fifth-year option on Long's rookie deal, a move that would have kept Long under his original contract through 2017.

 On September 7, 2016, Long signed a four-year $40 million contract extension with the Bears through 2021.

 Long suffered multiple injuries during the 2016 season.
 He played the first seven games of the season with a torn labrum in his left shoulder.
 He missed the Bears' Week 8 contest against the Minnesota Vikings due to a strained triceps.
 Long then severely injured his right ankle two weeks later against the Tampa Bay Buccaneers and was carted off the field.
 He was placed on injured reserve on November 15.

 On December 5, 2017, Long was placed on injured reserve after aggravating a shoulder injury in Week 13, while also being bothered by ankle and finger injuries throughout the season.

 Long started the first eight games of the 2018 season, but suffered a foot injury in Week 8 against the New York Jets and was ruled out 6–8 weeks just a few days later.
 He was placed on injured reserve on November 3, 2018.
 He was activated off injured reserve on December 29, 2018.

 Early in 2019, Long suffered a hip injury that forced him to miss the Week 4 game against the Minnesota Vikings.
 Although he returned for the following week's Oakland Raiders game, the injury persisted and he was placed on injured reserve on October 14.

 Long announced his retirement from professional football on January 6, 2020.
 The Bears declined his contract option for 2020, making him an unrestricted free agent on March 18, 2020.

 Kansas City Chiefs

 On March 18, 2021, Long signed with the Kansas City Chiefs, after deciding to come out of retirement.
-He injured his knee during OTAs on June 10, 2021.
-He was placed on the physically unable to perform list (PUP) on August 31, 2021, due to the injury.
+He injured his knee during OTAs on June 10.
+Long was placed on the physically unable to perform list (PUP) on August 31, due to the injury.
 He was activated on November 30.
-He was put on the Reserve/COVID-19 list on December 21, 2021.
-He was activated on December 27, 2021.
-He did not play a single snap for the Chiefs, largely due to his knee injury and the emergence of rookie guard Trey Smith.
+Long was put on the Reserve/COVID-19 list on December 21.
+He was activated on December 27.
+Long did not play a single snap for the Chiefs, largely due to his knee injury and the emergence of rookie guard Trey Smith.

+Broadcasting career

+Long joined CBS Sports in 2020 as an NFL analyst before signing with the Chiefs in 2021.
+After his retirement he returned to CBS and Paramount+ to host The NFL Today+.